siobhanlgorman/favoureats/README.md

 ![](documentation/screenshots/recipes_page.png)
 *Recipes Page*

-* A search bar above the list of recipes to enable users to easily locate a particular recipe by a keywork from the title or ingredients fields.
+* A search bar above the list of recipes to enable users to easily locate a particular recipe by a keyword from the title or ingredients fields.
 Clickable icons to search and an 'x' to clear search back to full list of recipes:

 ![](documentation/screenshots/search.png)
 *Search bar*